R3DDzeu/internship-AROBS2022/README.md

 - Next, go to File in the left upper corner, select Settings->Output .
 Here you will modify the Recording format from .mkv to .mov and click apply . <br>
 - Go to Tools->Scritps->Python and insert Python's installation folder.
 - Finally, go to Tools->web-socket settings and modify the port to 4444 and the password to "secret" so you will not have to change them inside the script when it will connect to the OBS websocket.
+- **!!
+NOT MANDATORY !!** if you want, you can change the video's output destination to current's project folder path by accesing File->Settings->Output and inserting your custom project path so you can have all the files in one place.